icyang0/choreTracker/README.md

 #todo

 1. NEED TO TAG VERBS IN THE SENTENC...????
+1. "this week" date is off by a week... need to fix :(, but technically works

 1. IMPLEMENT ALL REPROMPTS CORRECTLY
 2. handle dates without a year??? outputs something but its incorrect